muhammad-fiaz/logly.zig/docs/examples/formatted-logging.md

 # Formatted Logging

 This example demonstrates how to use the formatted logging methods (`infof`, `debugf`, etc.) to log messages with arguments, similar to `printf` or `std.log`.
 This allows for dynamic message construction without manual string concatenation.
+All formatted output supports colors based on log level.

 ## Code Example